 Before we begin, we will need to measure your eye to determine exactly what you need to correct your vision.

-Contact lenses change the natural shape of your cornea, so you will need to stop wearing them for at least a few days to a few weeks before your procedure.
+Contact lenses change the natural shape of your cornea, so you will need to stop wearing them for a few days to a few weeks before your procedure.

 During the treatment

-LASIK eye surgery is a flap-based treatment in which we create a flap to change the shape of your cornea.
+LASIK eye surgery is a flap-based treatment in which we create a flap that allows a laser to change the shape of your cornea.

 Watch our video to learn how we perform LASIK surgery.

 You won’t need any bandages after the procedure.
 We will give you a post-operative assessment, and then you will be able to go home.

 You will need to arrange for someone else to drive you home.
 We also advise to not do any strenuous activities or exercise for the next week, and you shouldn’t swim for two weeks.
 You should also avoid rubbing your eyes for at least a week.